 Understanding Inpatient Rehabilitation

-Inpatient rehabilitation refers to rehabilitation services offered in a hospital setting, with a multidisciplinary team approach including close medical supervision with daily physician visits, 24-hour rehabilitation nursing and three hours of therapy day.
-People who have suffered strokes, brain injury or amputations and other catastrophic illnesses and injuries often participate in inpatient rehabilitation programs to receive complex medical care while also learning life skills.
+Inpatient rehabilitation refers to rehabilitation services offered in a hospital setting, with a multidisciplinary team approach including close medical supervision with daily physician visits, 24-hour rehabilitation nursing and three hours of therapy each day.
+People who have suffered strokes, brain injury or amputations and other catastrophic illnesses and injuries often participate in inpatient rehabilitation programs to receive complex medical care while improving their functional skills in order to return back to their community.

-WellStar's Inpatient Rehabilitation Units at WellStar Cobb and Kennestone hospitals, deliver the highest standard of customized rehabilitative care to patients after a serious illness or injury has altered their lifestyle.
+WellStar's Inpatient Rehabilitation Units at WellStar Cobb and Kennestone hospitals, deliver the highest standard of customized rehabilitative care to patients after a serious illness or injury has altered their ability to function independently.
 WellStar takes a patient and family-centered approach to rehabilitation, blending advanced therapeutic techniques, state-of-the-art equipment and family support to maximize the rehabilitation outcome.

 Our skilled inpatient rehabilitation staff’s ongoing commitment to results has earned WellStar Cobb and Kennestone hospitals the distinction of accreditation by the Commission on Accreditation of Rehabilitation Facilities (CARF) since 1994.